uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 - **hexagon**:
     - an H3 **cell** which is a **topological** hexagon
     - below, we explain that functions which *only* work with **hexagons** have an `Unsafe` suffix;
-      these functions are paried with ones having a `Safe` suffix, meaning they can handle **pentagons**, but are slower
+      these functions are paired with ones having a `Safe` suffix, meaning they can handle **pentagons**, but are slower
 - **pentagon**:
     - an H3 **cell** which is a **topological** pentagon
 - **directed edge**: